 Case Keenum, QB, Houston

-Height: 6-1.
-Weight: 210.
-Projected 40 Time: 4.83.
-Projected Round (2011): 4-5.
-1/9/12: Keenum set all kinds of NCAA records with a massive senior season.
+Keenum set all kinds of NCAA records with a massive senior season.
 He completed 71 percent of his passes for 5,631 yards with 48 touchdowns and five interceptions.
-Throughout 2011, Keenum put up staggering numbers but had a disappointing home game loss to Southern Mississippi that cost Houston the Conference USA Championship and an undefeated season.
-In his bowl against Penn State, he bounced back, throwing for 532 yards and three touchdowns.
-Keenum looks like a system quarterback who needs to do well at the Senior Bowl to show he can be more than that.
+Keenum put up staggering numbers throughout 2011, but he had a disappointing home game loss to Southern Mississippi that cost Houston the Conference USA Championship and an undefeated season.

 8/18/11: Case Keenum went down in Week 3 of the 2010 college football season with an ACL injury that cost him the rest of the season.
 In 2009, Keenum had insane numbers with 70 percent of his passes completed for 5,671 yards with 44 touchdowns and 15 interceptions.
 He also ran for 158 yards and four scores.
 Keenum is a product of Houston's system and that is why he does not project to be any higher than a mid-round signal caller.

 Height: 6-2.
 Weight: 219.
 40 Time: 4.76.
 Hand: 9 1/4.
 Projected Round (2012): 6-7.
 4/24/12: Harnish flashed some potential at the East-West Shrine but was inconsistent.
 He completed 63 percent of his passes for 2,942 yards with 26 touchdowns and five interceptions this year.
 Harnish also ran for 1,488 yards and 11 touchdowns.
 He was consistent this season except for not having a productive game against Wisconsin.